home-assistant/home-assistant.io/source/_integrations/ecoal_boiler.markdown

     title: Configuration file
 ---

-The `ecoal_boiler` integration is the base for pumps and sensors managed by [esterownik.pl eCoal boiler controller](https://esterownik.pl/nasze-produkty/ecoal).
+The `ecoal_boiler` {% term integration %} is the base for pumps and sensors managed by [esterownik.pl eCoal boiler controller](https://esterownik.pl/nasze-produkty/ecoal).

 ## Configuration